About the Moringa Oleifera Tree

 We Are What We Eat

 Modern food processing and farming methods have robbed much of our food of the nutritive qualities that make it healthy for our bodies.
 With the advent of big agribusiness (mega-corporate farming), the use of pesticides, fungicides, herbicides and chemical fertilizers have significantly increased crop yields, but this heavy use of chemicals has produced fruits and vegetables that are not as high in nutrients as they have been historically.

 The fact that our food is less nutritious is made worse when you consider what happens to food once it leaves the farm.
 For convenience, safety and marketing purposes, food is subjected to all kinds of preserving, irradiating, heating and treating that changes the nature of food from its natural state.
 Most major food companies pay more attention to packaging and marketing than the preservation of the nutritional content of the food.

 We believe that through the growing of Moringa along with other organic foods, one can achieve nutritional freedom and return to an era when the food we eat is pure and unadulterated.
-Growing a moringa tree can provide you with all of the nutritional value you need to live a long and healthy life.
+Moringa may be the closest thing to a multi-vitamin in a single plant source, helping to fill in any gaps that may exist in one's normal diet, thus helping to provide one with all of the nutrition one needs to live a long and healthy life.
 And it is relatively maintenance free.

 Moringa - The Miracle Tree / The Tree of Life

 Moringa Oleifera leaves and pods contain 90+ nutrients, 46 antioxidants, and 36 anti-inflammatory compounds.
 Researchers are calling it the most nutrient rich plant on earth.

 Here are a few of the many nutritional benefits of Moringa Oleifera, the Miracle Tree: